Discussions related to network, internet and socket programming; also to serial, parallel, Bluetooth, USB etc.

 However a caveat: somebody else doing the same thing discovered that SDL 2.0 (some versions at least) seems to have a bug whereby if they set the time 'backwards' their BASIC program froze until the time 'caught up'.
 This could obviously be a serious issue if you may be changing the time in that direction (unless you can immediately QUIT at that point).
 I raised this at the SDL forum but nobody has offered a solution.

-My posts are moderated; if you are seeing this it has already been approved.
-If you have a comment about the style or tone of the message please report it to the moderators by clicking the exclamation mark icon rather than complaining on the public forum.
+If you have a comment about the style or tone of this message please report it to the moderators by clicking the exclamation mark icon, rather than complaining on the public forum.